RaspiRepo/Yahoo-Google-FinanceAPI/README.md

 # Yahoo/Google Finance data API.

-To build mysql databse + track stock market (NYSE/NASDAQ) symbols, RSI
+To build mysql databse + tracking current tarading value of (NYSE/NASDAQ) symbols, RSI

 #Summary
   This project created to download and store live stock market values from yahoo or google finance API.
 Its developed for personal use like generate alter notification of watch  list symbols when to buy/sell based on RSI (Relative Strength index - http://www.investopedia.com/terms/r/rsi.asp).